arthur-howell/Revolving-Media-Library/README.md

 The active catalog.
 The script populates this directory using symbolic links pointing to the real files inside `/mnt/movies`.
 Linking avoids file loss, disc thrashing, and long transfer times.
 The rotation directory feels like a curated shelf that changes with each run.

 ---
+## Library Size Qualifier

+This rotation system was designed for a collection far larger than what most people maintain.
+The archive contains **6731** movie entries inside `/mnt/movies`, with **386** titles held permanently inside `/mnt/core_movies`.
+The underlying storage spans multiple network volumes, with the movies directory alone occupying a share of a **104 terabyte** pool on a Synology NAS.
+This scale shapes the design choices in several ways.

+1. A library of this size cannot be browsed meaningfully in a single session.
+The archive is too large to process visually, so new additions disappear into the mass unless surfaced deliberately.
+2. Traditional metadata based recommender logic is not enough at this scale, since personal taste changes over time and many titles were added years apart.
+A rotation system allows real novelty without relying on external scoring.
+3. The disk footprint and network structure make file movement expensive and risky.
+Symbolic linking avoids unnecessary strain on the NAS volumes, avoids file relocation errors, and prevents accidental loss.
+4. The size of the core library holds practical weight.
+With nearly four hundred permanent favorites, the rotating set must remain several times larger to avoid feeling repetitive.
+The active shelf must provide meaningful contrast to the core set.

+The design targets a rotation size of about one thousand entries because that ratio keeps the experience stable and fresh.
+It provides enough variety to explore but not so much that the rotation becomes another overwhelming archive.
+The rotation system is built around these constraints so the library remains usable at a scale where most tools would break down into noise.

+---
 ## Why a Rotation System Matters

 Psychological research shows that people respond best to environments that shift gently over time.
 Three findings matter here.